|Origin||Sternal Head: Manubrium of sternum (superior and anterior aspect)|

 The sternocleidomastoid muscle is usually stronger and thicker in men than in women .
 Approximately 65% of the sternocleidomastoid’s muscle fibers are comprised of fast twitch muscle fibers.
 The remaining fibers are slow twitch.
 This means the sternocleidomastoid is best at expressing a large amount of strength quite quickly and less adapt at endurance-based activities .

 Origin & Insertion

-Unilateral contraction the sternocleidomastoid muscle can assist in rotation of the head.
-This rotation causes the anterior (face side) of the head to turn away from the side of the muscle contracting (contralateral rotation).
-A unilateral contraction can also cause the neck to flex towards the side of the muscle which is contracting (ipsilateral flexion) .
+The sternocleidomastoid muscle can assist in head rotation when one side of the muscle contracts (unilateral contraction).
+This rotation causes the face side of the head to turn away from the contracting muscle (contralateral rotation).
+Similarly, a unilateral contraction can also cause the neck to bend towards the contracting muscle (ipsilateral flexion) .

 The posterior edge of the sternocleidomastoid muscle is where the cutaneous branches of the cervical plexus emerge.
 The nerve endings assist the muscle in its proprioceptive functions.
 Moreover, the cranial nerve or XI passes into the posterior triangle to innervate the trapezius and the sternocleidomastoid muscle.

 The sternocleidomastoid is also innervated by branches of the cervical plexus.
 The cervical plexus lies deep to the sternocleidomastoid muscle on the anterolateral aspect of the neck.

 Blood is supplied to the sternocleidomastoid via the occipital artery and superior thyroid artery which are branches of the external carotid artery.
 Inferior to the sternocleidomastoid, is the jugular vein, which is where it drains venous blood .